Add Data and Visualize Results

 Your application can use this information to decide the next steps - for example, cancelling the request, informing the user, or further processing the data.

-Other Sensor Types can be registered to collect data from different sources.
-Some sensor types - such as gateways, agents, and browsers - can also automatically enforce policies on the data sent to or received from AI providers.
+Other Collector Types can be registered to collect data from different sources.
+Some collector types - such as gateways, agents, and browsers - can also automatically enforce policies on the data sent to or received from AI providers.

 View detections and data flows